-Each year, more than 300 competition entries from all over the world are received in Nelson.
-It is not unusual for a garment to have as many as 30 individual components – or more!
-If dressing instructions are limited and the components are not individually labelled … well, things can get confusing!
+Each year, competition entries from all over the world are received in Nelson.
+It is not unusual for a garment to have multiple components.

 To help our wardrobe team, dressers, models present your amazing wearable art design to the world, please consider this list of tips.